coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/network-setup.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-# How to Set Up a BigchainDB Network
+# How to Set Up a corechaindb Network

 You can setup or connect to a network once you have a single node running.
 Until now, everything could be done by a node operator, by themselves.